 Christine Lai, founder of the Special Education Legal Fund and a parent of a child with autism, also recommends finding community online.

 “The Internet is obviously a great thing,” Lai said.
-“But for families with special needs, it is a tremendous resource that people outside of the community might not understand.
+“But for families with children with disabilities, it is a tremendous resource that people outside of the community might not understand.
 For a family that doesn't know anyone, no one in their circle has had this experience, or maybe they live in a remote area, this is a real lifesaver.

 Step 2.
 Assess Your Financial Situation

-Most people need to adjust to the level of expenses required to care for children with special needs.
+Most people need to adjust to the level of expenses required to care for children with disabilities.
 The first step in an effective plan is a realistic assessment of your current situation.
 Start asking and seeking answers for questions such as: